A Rather Weak 'Attempt' To Defend

 Tendency" -- sworn enemies of the "Picosecond Left Opposition" -- who will both

-take up swords with the 'eclectic' wing: the "it depends on the circumstances"
+take up arms with the 'eclectic' wing at the "it depends on the circumstances"

 'clique' at the 'centrist' "Femtosecond League".

-thermodynamically, then many are undeniably abrupt.
+thermodynamically, then many would appear to abrupt.
 But, even this

-is not as clear-cut as it might seem:
+isn't as clear-cut as it might at first sight seem:

 "The first-order phase transitions are those that involve